-IF the commodity ANI D TH THEN the expected yield not insured under an individual yield coverage policy (1) has been produced on the insured's farm operation during the whole-farm history period, including the lag year; will be the average yield produced on the insured's farm operation during the three years preceding the insurance period, including the lag year, if available when the IFOR is (2) the insured has at least three years of production history of the commodity in their whole- farm history period, including the lag year; and sub mitted.
-(3) the insured provides yield records for all three years preceding the insurance period, including the lag year.
-(1) has been produced on the insured's farm operation; and pro l be based on the average yield duced on the insured's farm tration for the three years (2) the insured does not have at least three years of production history for the three years preceding the insurance year, including the lag year; and using the provided yield records for production history (3) the insured provides yield records for at least one of the most recent year(s) within the three years preceding the for the most recent year(s) within the three years preceding the insurance year, including the lag year; and insurance year, including the lag year, if available when the IFOR is submitted, for which they do have production history.
-(2) for the remaining year(s) of the three years preceding the insurance year, including the lag year, the insured has no production history, or no yield records are provided, a yield that best reflects what the insured's farm operation can expect to produce from the most applicable following sources for the insured's farm expect to produce from the most applicable following
+IF the commodity AND THEN the expected yield not insured under an individual yield or ARH coverage policy (1) has been produced on the insured's farm operation during the whole-farm history period, including the lag year; will be the average yield produced on the insured's farm operation during the four years preceding the insurance period, including the lag year, if available when the IFOR is (2) the insured has at least four years of production history of the commodity in their wholefarm history period, including the lag year; and submitted.
+(3) the insured provides yield records for all four years preceding the insurance period, including the lag year.
+(1) has been produced on the insured's farm operation; and will be based on the average yield produced on the insured's farm operation for the four years (2) the insured cannot provide at least four years of production history for the four years preceding the insurance year, preceding the insurance period, as determined by the AIP: (1) using the provided yield including the lag year; and records for production history for the lag year; and (3) the insured provides yield records for the lag year, if available when the IFOR is submitted, or at least one consecutive year starting with the most recent year in the four years the commodity was produced, immediately preceding the lag year.
+(2) for the remaining year(s) of the four years preceding the insurance year the insured cannot provide yield records, a replacement yield will be entered using the most applicable following source for the insured's farm operation: (a) FCIC published transitional yields in the county or nearest county with similar agronomic conditions to the county where commodity will be produced;